 - Why toddlers love it: There are so many colorful fish to look at as you’re riding in a clam shell under the sea.
 Watch out for Ursula if your kids scare easily.

 - Wait time: About 10 minutes at 10:30am.
-Go early for this ride since the line can get long later in the day and it’s a boring one!
+Go early for this ride since the line can get long later in the day.

 The Many Adventures of Winnie the Pooh